 Keep a grounding item: “Grounding” is a way of keeping our minds present – in the here and now.
 It can help whenever we feel overwhelmed by any emotion.
 A grounding item is a physical object that you can touch that helps keep your mind in the here and now.
 Some examples are a smooth rock to keep in your pocket, fidget toys, or a bracelet.
 Let your teacher know ahead so that it is a grounding item so they don’t think it’s a toy and take it away.

 Youth Advisory Board

-The Mental Health America of the North Shore (MHANS) Youth Advisory Board is a group of teen representatives from area high schools across the Northern Suburbs.
+The Mental Health America of the Northern Suburbs (MHANS) Youth Advisory Board is a group of teen representatives from area high schools across the Northern Suburbs.
 Youth Board members help advise MHANS on mental health issues that are important to teens as well as help spread the word about positive mental health in their school and communities.
 Youth Board members have a leadership role in our annual Middle and High School Essay & Multimedia Contest by selecting the topic and serving as judges.
 We are looking for individuals who are interested in mental health issues and how it affects teens and their families, if this is of interest than this board may be for you.
 This program can provide a wide array of opportunities in the areas of leadership, community organizing, and networking with other teens and helping to change attitudes about mental illness.
 If you are interested in learning more about the Youth Advisory Board, please click the link below.

 Join the Youth Advisory Board

 Become an ambassador for mental health in your school and community.